Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-places-endpoints.md

 We are building the main structure of the places app behavior.
 In order to acomplish this in the best way, we need to plan the nearest possible the real use of the application.
 Better to overplan than overfix.

 # **Detailed design**

+The REST standard is suggested for these contracts, due to the Resources efficiency, the simplicity and the better scalability that we find in this method.
+REST is a set of architectural constraints, not a protocol or a standard.
+API developers can implement REST in a variety of ways.

+When a client request is made via a RESTful API, it transfers a representation of the state of the resource to the requester or endpoint.
+This information, or representation, is delivered in one of several formats via HTTP: JSON (Javascript Object Notation), HTML, XLT, Python, PHP, or plain text.
+JSON is the most generally popular file format to use because, despite its name, it’s language-agnostic, as well as readable by both humans and machines.

+Something else to keep in mind: Headers and parameters are also important in the HTTP methods of a RESTful API HTTP request, as they contain important identifier information as to the request's metadata, authorization, uniform resource identifier (URI), caching, cookies, and more.
+There are request headers and response headers, each with their own HTTP connection information and status codes.

 ## **Read All**